sedziah/club_membership_site/README.md

 3. Open your terminal and cd to project root $cd project_folder
-4. Create virtual environment and activate it by running '$python -m venv venv' ii.	 source venv/Scripts/activate
+4. Create virtual environment and activate it by running '$python -m venv venv' source venv/Scripts/activate
-e.
-Install all dependencies by executing:  $pip install -r requirements.txt
+5. Install all dependencies by executing:  $pip install -r requirements.txt
-f.
-Setup the application database by executing the following commands:
+6. Setup the application database by executing the following commands:
-i.	$python manage.py makemigrations ii.	$python manage.py migrate
+7.	$python manage.py makemigrations
+8.	$python manage.py migrate
-g.
-Run the application by executing: $python manage.py runserver
+9. Run the application by executing: $python manage.py runserver
-h.
-For creating an admin-user execute: $python manage.py createsuperuser or use the login credentials below to access the system_admin
+10. For creating an admin-user execute: $python manage.py createsuperuser or use the login credentials below to access the

+###system_admin
 Admin credentials
 username: admin
 password: admin